MarisaNicoleSloan/career-portfolio/healthcare-network/healthcare-network.md

 - Implemented SSR and optimized bundle delivery to maintain high page speed and make the pages easily crawlable by search engines.

 ---

+## Agile Project Management and Process Integration

+### Eliciting Requirements and PRD Submission

+- Collaborated with stakeholders to gather and document project requirements.

+- Submitted a Product Requirements Document (PRD) to ensure alignment with business goals and gain stakeholder buy-in.

+### Sprint Planning and Timeline Management

+- Broke down the project into actionable tasks and managed them through Jira, ensuring progress aligned with the sprint timeline.

+- Monitored and adjusted the project timeline to ensure on-time delivery, collaborating closely with cross-functional teams to manage dependencies and risks.

 ## Quality Assurance and Performance Testing